guardian/csnx/.changeset/wise-dancers-travel.md

 ---
-'@guardian/libs': minor
+'@guardian/libs': major
 ---

-Stop showing CMP on info pages
+The CMP will no longer show for pages with `window.guardian.config.page.section: 'info' | 'help'`